moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab2.md

 1. In the Web IDE, locate the GitLab Duo Chat icon.
 This icon will be the last item in the left side bar, showing the GitLab icon.

-1. In the chat text input, enter the text `how do I create a hello world go program?`
+1. In the chat text input, enter the text `How do I create a hello world go program?`

 1. The AI should respond with code similar to this: